-Irfôna Larkin, long time member of the club and well known in the dance community across Canada and Northern US, has been missed by all since she died unexpectedly on December 17th 2014.
+Irfôna Larkin, long time member of the club, caller, and well known in the dance community across Canada and Northern US, has been missed by all since she died unexpectedly on December 17th 2014.
 More information here.

 In memory of Irfôna, Charlene Thomson composed a dance "Irfôna's Waltz" (links to sheet music and an mp3 recorded by Charlene and Julian Shepherd).
 Charlene's music inspired a competition to find a fitting dance for her composition.
 On April 8th, 2016, a dance-off was held at which members voted on three short listed entries.
 Details on the competition including the instructions for Mary Williams winning entry can be found here & photos of the evening here.

 In addition to Club Member's contributions to this web site, the English Country Dancing logo is from a sign painted for the club by early club member Holly Lennox.
 Jane & Keith Thompson occasionally give design and artistic critique.
 The following tools, available free on the Internet, are used for web site management: EditPad Pro © written by Jan Goyvaerts; WinSCP © from SourceForge; SASS © written by Hampton Catlin, Nathan Weizenbaum, Chris Eppstein; Jernej Simončič for Windows version of Gimp ©; Ruby © written by Project Contributors; EasyPHPDevserver © and CutePDF Writer ©.
 Not to mention Stack Overflow.